 - Evidence of each curate’s ministry is collected in a Ministry Development Folder (MDF) for final assessment at the end of curacy (and for informal assessment in the diaconal year and mid-way through curacy).

 Orientation & Training Days for Training Incumbents:

 All Training Incumbents expecting to receive a new curate in 2021 should attend one of the two online orientation sessions with Grant Bayliss (Thursday 22 April 10am-12noon or Tuesday 11 May 10am-12noon).
 Booking available via IME 2 Eventbrite button above.

 Induction to IME Phase 2 for Curates & Training Incumbents:

-All Curates & their TIs should attend one of the two online induction sessions, shortly after ordination (Thursday 15 July or Saturday 17 July).
+All curates and their TIs should attend one of the two online induction sessions, shortly after ordination (Thursday 15 July or Saturday 17 July).

-Curates should also plan to attend the Getting Up to Speed introductory Hard Skills day on Saturday 11 September (10am-4pm and hopefully on-site in Wokingham).
+Curates should also plan to attend the Getting up to Speed introductory hard skills day on Saturday 11 September (10am-4pm and hopefully on-site in Wokingham).
 Please book via the Eventbrite link at the top of the page.

 The IME 2 Team

 Revd Dr Grant Bayliss (Head of IME 2 and BA Programme Director)